 Amy enjoys matching her design work at Hortus Collective with a hands-on approach with plants.
 For a number of years she has been developing an area for planting research through the restoration of a walled garden in Derbyshire.

-Joe grew up in the High Weald on a pastoral farm in Sussex, his childhood spent building dens, damming streams, and climbing trees instilling a close bond with the landscape and wildlife within.
+Joe grew up in the High Weald on a pastoral farm in Sussex, building dens, damming streams, and climbing trees which instilled a close bond with the landscape and wildlife within.

 He went on to study Landscape Architecture at Greenwich University taking particular interest in sustainability, biodiversity, and urban agriculture.
 Prior to joining Hortus Collective Joe begun at Marian Boswall Landscape Architects where he worked to realise numerous large residential projects, often with sensitive historic designations.
 His work included the 2018 SGD Grand Award Winning project ‘Plantswoman’s Garden’, the Physic Garden at The Blackthorn Trust in Kent, a new garden space at Chevening House and planting for Tillingham Winery in East Sussex.

 Joe continues to foster his interest in sustainability, biodiversity, craftsmanship and natural materials at Hortus Collective whilst volunteering as a Tree Warden for his local Parish Council.